 How Construction Companies Can Improve Their Customer Service Part 1

 Any successful construction company knows they must engage with and retain customers if they want to stay in business.
 After all, outstanding customer service may decide whether or not a client chooses you for their future building initiatives.
-In this two-part article, a South FL contractor lawyer at Cotney Construction Law will be discussing how construction companies can improve their customer service.
-For all of your construction-related legal needs, consult with one of our South FL contractor lawyers at Cotney Construction Law.
+In this two-part article, a South FL contractor lawyer at Cotney Attorneys & Consultants will be discussing how construction companies can improve their customer service.
+For all of your construction-related legal needs, consult with one of our South FL contractor lawyers at Cotney Attorneys & Consultants.

 See the Customer, Not Just the Problem